 Why this Public Health Program?

-The Joint Program of Public Health leverages the strengths of its program partners in a unique interdisciplinary and interprofessional collaborative.
+The accredited UNC Gillings MPH Program in Asheville will leverage the strengths of its program partners in a unique interdisciplinary and interprofessional collaborative.

-UNC Gillings School of Global Public Health is the leading public health school in the nation with more than 75 years of experience in teaching, research, and the development of innovative public health solutions.
-UNC Asheville, where the program will be housed the first year, is one of the top liberal arts institutions in the country with an excellent health and wellness program and deep roots in Western North Carolina.
+UNC Gillings School of Global Public Health is the number one public school of public health in the nation with more than 75 years of experience in teaching, research, and the development of innovative public health solutions.
+UNC Gillings has done extensive research on issues relevant to rural populations.